 - The sale by retail of alcohol by or on behalf of the club to a guest of a member of the club for consumption on the premises where the sale takes place

 - The provision of regulated entertainment (where that provision is by or on behalf of a club for members of the club or members of the club and their guests)

 How do I apply for a club premises certificate?

 If the club is situated in the Newark and Sherwood district, your application for a club premises certificate must be made to Newark and Sherwood District Council.
-This can be done via the link on this page.

 To make an application you must submit: